msoegiarto/techtonica-assignments/week7/sql2/README.md

 -- add some sample data to your new bio fields, but not for every user

     UPDATE users
-    SET bio = 'user is an apprentice at tectonic'a WHERE id = 1;
+    SET bio = 'user is an apprentice at tectonica' WHERE id = 1;

 -- query just the bios of all users in the databases